Alexis Mercedes Rinck

 Alexis Mercedes Rinck (born 1995) is an American politician who has served as an at-large member of the Seattle City Council since November 2024.
 A member of the Democratic Party, she defeated incumbent appointed Councilmember Tanya Woo in the 2024 Seattle City Council special election.

 Early life and education

 Rinck was born in Pacifica, California to teenage parents who met in a gang and was primarily raised by her grandparents.
 She attended Syracuse University where she earned her Bachelor's degree in political science and sociology, and while in school she was a community organizer and fundraiser for Planned Parenthood.
-She then moved to Seattle to attend the University of Washington Evans School of Public Policy and Governance and worked as waitress while at school.
+She then moved to Seattle to attend the University of Washington Evans School of Public Policy and Governance and worked as a waitress while at school.

-After graduating, Rinck was a policy analyst for the Sound Cities Association before becoming a director at the King County Regional Homelessness Authority (KCRHA).
+After graduating, Rinck was a policy analyst for the Sound Cities Association before becoming Director of Sub-Regional Planning and Equitable Engagement at the King County Regional Homelessness Authority (KCRHA).
 While at the KCRHA, she developed the multi-jurisdictional five-year plan focusing on spending money to address homelessness on a regional scale.
 Before running for office, Rinck worked at the University of Washington as an assistant director of policy planning and state operations.